Home Inspection in Stayner

 Why a Home Inspection is Non-Negotiable in Stayner

-23.8% of Stayner's active listings fall in the highest-risk build era for aluminum wiring and poly-B plumbing.
+23.8% of Stayner's homes fall in the highest-risk build era for aluminum wiring and poly-B plumbing.
 These are not cosmetic issues — they affect insurance eligibility and resale value.
 An RHI certified inspector identifies these before you sign.

 Questions about inspection in Stayner